fairlearn/fairlearn/docs/user_guide/assessment.rst

 mentioned above (:meth:`MetricFrame.group_min`, :meth:`MetricFrame.group_max`,
 :meth:`MetricFrame.difference`, and :meth:`MetricFrame.ratio`).
-This takes an underlying metric function, the name of the desired transformation, and optionally a list of parameter names which should be treated as sample parameters.
+This takes an underlying metric function, the name of the desired transformation, and optionally a list of parameter names which should be treated as sample aligned parameters (such as `sample_weight`).
-The result is a function internally builds the :class:`MetricFrame` and performs the requested aggregation.
+The result is a function which builds the :class:`MetricFrame` internally and performs the requested aggregation.
 For example:

 .. doctest:: assessment_metrics